Danaher, it's Time to put People over Profits

 Tuberculosis is the World's Deadliest Infectious Disease.

-A total of 1.3 million people died from tuberculosis (TB) in 2022, making it the second deadliest infectious disease worldwide—once again becoming the most deadly infectious disease in 2023...
+A total of 1.25 million people died from tuberculosis (TB) in 2023, making it the deadliest infectious disease worldwide...

 While an estimated 44 million lives were saved through TB diagnosis and treatment between 2010 and 2022, these resources are prohibitively expensive to the point that many who need them can’t afford it.